Wilko Johnson has radical cancer surgery

 According to Pancreatic Cancer UK, these account for less than 5% of all pancreatic tumours and tend to grow much more slowly than other types.

 The operation also involved the removal of Johnson's small and large intestines and the removal and reconstruction of blood vessels relating to the liver, Parsons reported.

 "In this extraordinary development, Wilko has undergone an unprecedented operation that is nothing less than a reprieve of a death sentence," he wrote.

 After the tumour was first discovered, Johnson spoke strikingly about how the diagnosis had given him a new outlook on life.

 "We walked out of there [the hospital] and I felt an elation of spirit," he told BBC Radio 4's Front Row.

 "You're walking along and suddenly you're vividly alive.
-You're looking at the trees and the sky and everything and it's just, 'Whoah.'"'Out of action'
+You're looking at the trees and the sky and everything and it's just, 'Whoah.'"

 A farewell tour has since come and gone, and he has continued to be well enough to perform.
 He supported Status Quo in March and April.